 For example, if you are transferring in a current Roth IRA that you have had with your current custodian for two years, you would only have to hold it for three more years at iTrustCapital AND be 59 and 1/2 years old to take a qualified distribution.
 In another case, the 5-Year Rule would still be relevant if someone was 57 years old and never established a Roth IRA.
 This person would have to wait until they were 62 to withdraw their earnings tax-free.
+Please note that with transfers and rollovers, the account age is grandfathered into the new account.

 For more information, feel free to visit the IRS website.